-The data collected during an incidental disturbance assessment is used to determine the square footage of the area where presumed asbestos contamination will be addressed, in addition to any repair or removal required for the ACM that was the source of the contamination.
-Currently, 12 NYCRR Part 56-11.2 (Emergency Projects) provides corrective actions for the clean-up of an incidental disturbance of less than 10 square feet.
-Incidental disturbances identified with an area of 10 square feet or greater must be addressed via a NYSDOL approved Site-Specific Variance (SSV) to detail the procedures of the clean-up.
-The NYSDOL SSV must be prepared and submitted by a NYSDOL certified Asbestos Project Designer.
+The data collected during an incidental disturbance assessment are used to determine the square footage of the AOC where presumed asbestos contamination will be addressed, in addition to any repair or removal required for the ACM that was the source of the contamination.
+Currently, 12 NYCRR Part 56-11.2 (Emergency Projects) provides corrective actions for the clean-up of an incidental disturbance of less than 10 square feet of the AOC.